-President Uhuru Kenyatta will meet his US counterpart Donald Trump in Washington on Thursday for a free-trade bilateral agreement, as Kenya position itself post-AGOA deal.
+President Uhuru Kenyatta will meet his US counterpart Donald Trump in Washington on Thursday for a free-trade bilateral agreement, as Kenya positions itself post-AGOA deal.

 The Cabinet on Thursday, January 30, gave a green light for Kenya to proceed with the talks, which are also likely to jostle the EAC region.